The Jeepspeed XJ platform – built to go fast, run desert trails, and take a beating. At least as much as a mid-size unibody SUV can withstand. . .

 Jeepspeed XJ – Go Fast(Ish) Camper

 The Jeepspeed XJ inspiration takes a turn with the integration of a one-off fiberglass camper top.
-While a full race rig wouldn’t worry about such creature comforts, the 2000 Cherokee ties in a livable camper to the build.
+While a full race rig wouldn’t worry about creature comforts, the 2000 Cherokee ties in a livable camper to the build.

 Jeepspeed XJ Inspiration